justingill/lambda-football-scraper/README.md

 ## Information

+*Note: This repo is not structured as AWS Lambda flattens the file structure anyways*

 This is a personal project I built to pull up-to-date Premier League data on all 514 current players and gets over 200 individual stats on each player.